Efficient Transductive Online Learning via Randomized Rounding: Abstract

 \section{Abstract}

-Most online algorithms used in machine learning today are based on variants of mirror descent or follow-the-leader.
-In this paper, we present an online algorithm based on a completely different approach, which combines ``random playout'' and randomized rounding of loss subgradients.
-As an application of our approach, we provide the first computationally efficient online algorithm for collaborative filtering with trace-norm constrained matrices.
-As a second application, we solve an open question linking batch learning and transductive online learning.
+{Most traditional online learning algorithms are based on variants of mirror descent or follow-the-leader.
+In this paper, we present an online algorithm based on a completely different approach, tailored for transductive settings, which combines ``random playout'' and randomized rounding of loss subgradients.
+As an application of our approach, we present the first computationally efficient online algorithm for collaborative filtering with trace-norm constrained matrices.
+As a second application, we solve an open question linking batch learning and transductive online learning.}